techieeliot/100-Days-of-Code/log.md

 ### Day 5: March 3, 2019
 #####

-**Today's Progress**: freeCodeCamp Basic Javascript with Jana worked up to Chaining If Else Statements lesson.
-Slept in a little bit after staying up late for Techstars Startup Weekend.
+**Today's Progress**: freeCodeCamp Basic Javascript with Jana worked up to Switch Statements lesson.
+Starting a little later again, but it's been a busy and exhausting 24 hours at Techstars Startup Weekend.

-**Thoughts:** Today was a feel good moment where I felt really good about the conversation that I had with Jana and the future looks great working with him.
-Also, the day was very long at the Innovate Mississippi Office working out the details of the Life Cloud Vault startup.
+**Thoughts:** Today was lots of fun because I explained the game of golf to Jana.
+I felt a little discourgaed by how I'm having to toy around with the code so much and figure a bunch of the these if statements with only trial and error.
+Can't stop thinking about the presentation today for the competition.
+Will we be ready?

-**Link to work:** <a href="https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/chaining-if-else-statements">Chaining If Else Statements</a>
+**Link to work:** <a href="https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/selecting-from-many-options-with-switch-statements">Selecting from Many Options with Switch Statements</a>

 ### Day 6: March 4, 2019
 #####